da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/Report.md

 <img src="tennis_result.gif" width=480>

 ## Ideas for Future Work
-It is impressive to see the agents keep rallying for a significant time period.
+It is impressive to see the agents keep rallying for a significant period.

-The only thing I would like to improve is the speed of leraning.
+The only thing I would like to improve is the speed of learning.
 It started getting rewards only after 1000 episodes.
-While learning with GPU is quick, it would be good to make it less episodes to run.
+While learning with GPU is quick, it would be good to make it fewer episodes to run.

 It would be also interesting to apply the same technique to the Soccor environment and see how it works.